 The web is a wonderful place, but also a point of concern when it comes to security.
 Many privacy and cybersecurity issues begin when we visit suspect websites or unwittingly provide information to hackers.

-Unlike so much tech speak, the “your connection is not private” warning is not coded language.
-It’s your browser telling you, in no uncertain terms, that the connection to the website you’re trying to visit is not secure, and poses a cybersecurity threat to you and your computer.
+The “your connection is not private” warning is your browser telling you, in no uncertain terms, that the connection to the website you’re trying to visit is not secure, and poses a cybersecurity threat to you and your computer.

 When accessing a website, browsers run a series of operations, one of which being a check to make sure the website’s security certificate is up to date.
 For most sites, this is as simple as having an HTTPS – or Hypertext Transfer Protocol Secure – protocol enabled, which ensures an encrypted communication connection between your computer and the website.
 This doesn’t mean the site or your browser are totally safe, but it’s a critical first step toward ensuring things are safe and sound.
 HTTPS is also a way for your browser to verify who owns the website.

 A common HTTPS connection certificate is SSL, or Secure Socket Layer.
 It provides a safe, secure connection between your browser and the website you want to visit.
 When your browser returns an error warning you the SSL connection is not satisfactory, it is likely for one (or many) of the following reasons:

 - Your browser is not up to date.
 If you happen to be running a really old browser version, it may not be communicating properly with the website’s SSL.

 - There is a server issue.
 Websites are hosted on servers, which also handle SSL certification checks.
 If there’s an issue with the server, the SSL check can’t happen, and your browser will think there’s an error.